Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and critical thinking.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-You’re encouraging your child to think and act positively throughout the day.
+You’re encouraging her to think and act positively throughout the day.
 According to The Code of the Extraordinary Mind by Vishen Lakhiani, imagining the “perfect day” helps us stay positive, even when things go wrong.

 Asking her what she’s excited about also extends the positive feelings not just to the moment itself (time spent at the park).
 She’ll also be excited about it beforehand as she’s anticipating it (waiting at home until it’s time to go).